 Requirements & Preparation for Co-op

-Once you have been admitted to Co-op you will receive a welcome email within two weeks after you have submitted the online application with instructions to self-enroll in the Co-op mailing list and invited to join the FAS Co-op prep course.
+Once you have been admitted to Co-op you will receive a welcome email within two weeks after you have submitted the online application with instructions to subscribe to in the Co-op mailing list and invited to join the FAS Co-op prep course.

 If you have not completed the application process, you should do so now!
 To apply for the Co-operative Education Program at SFU, please complete the Co-op Application Form.